syh7/DnDwiki/src/main/resources/parsed/darninia/session 19 - dragon heist.md

 - portraits of silver dragon, Iuna, animals, guard drakes, woodwoads, and people we do not recognize

 + Detect Magic from Faramar
-+ Fredrik does not wait and picks up a book
++ Frederik does not wait and picks up a book
 + Detect Magic shows spells everywhere
 + a spell is triggered upon touching the book and suddenly everything goes black